 ASH: Well, now.
 That does sound intriguing!

-MELINDA: I will basically try anything from GFantasy.
+MJ: I will basically try anything from GFantasy.
 In case you didn’t know that already.

 MICHELLE: It’s always nice when things that weren’t on one’s radar before suddenly attain “must investigate” status.